Poland is a member of:

 1.4 million students per year receive their education in Poland.
 This makes our county one of European leaders, preceded only by Great Britain, Germany and France.
 According to the European Commission research, the region of Mazovia, of which Warsaw is the capital, belongs to the continent’s areas where the largest percentage of young people, over 75%, are students.

-Currently Polish academies are host to over 57,000 students from 157 countries.
+Currently Polish academies are host to over 65,800 students from over 150 countries.
 Study programmes in Poland are most often selected by our eastern neighbours, the Ukrainians and Belorussians, as well as by students from Norway, Spain, Sweden, Lithuania, the Czech Republic.

 Academic exchangeThe Erasmus Programme, which used to be the most popular European student-mobility programme, was replaced by Erasmus+ in 2014.
 Poland was, and still is, their very active participant.
 In the course of two decades, our county was visited by 30,000 grantees from the European Union, and 100,000 Polish students went abroad.